Clemapfel/jluna/docs/~manual.md

 1001
 ```

-Any type fulfilling the above requirements is accepted by most `jluna` functions.
+Any type fulfilling the above requirements is accepted by most jluna functions.
 Usually, these functions will implicitly (un)box their arguments and return-types. which means, most of the time, we don't have to worry about manually calling `box`/`unbox<T>`.

-This also means that for a 3rd party class `MyClass` to be compatible with `jluna`, one only needs to define:
+This also means that for a 3rd party class `MyClass` to be compatible with jluna, one only needs to define:

 ```cpp
 template<is<MyClass> T>